biswas1/track-effi-study/README.md

 Name of the code | Purpose of the code
 ---------------- | -------------------
-dc_param_track.py | to make several param files and strore in different names
+dc_param_track.py | to make several param files and strore in different names dc_param_track.sh | shell script to produce different root files for different value of a param